chrisumphlett/reveneraR/cran-comments.md

-## Changes in this version (compared to reveneraR 0.1.1)

-* Added the `chatty` parameter to `get_client_metadata()` and `get_daily_client_properties()`.
-This turns off the console messaging by default but allows the user to optionally turn it back on.
-This should save execution time on large runs.
+## Updating to 1.x.x due to big re-write

+* Package completely rewritten to use v3 of the Revenera API.
+* Updated dependencies for R version and package versions.
+* Other updates to existing functions.

 ## Test environments

-* Developed on and tested with Windows 11 and R 4.1.
+* Developed on and tested with Windows 11 and R 4.4.
 * Tested on development version of R with devtools::check_win_devel().
 * Tested Fedora and Ubuntu Linux platforms with devtools::check_rhub().